 If you want to get the best deal on an airfare, clear your cookies before you make the final purchase.
 That’s because airlines raise prices for return visitors to their sites.
-Canny companies use data and their ability to track visitors to determine the optimum price to charge at any point in time.
+Data-savvy companies use analytics and their ability to track visitors to determine the optimum price to charge at any point in time.

 Pricing at the right level is an enduring problem for any retailer.
 Get it wrong and you’re doing yourself either out of a sale or out of profits.
 Research indicates that where retailers get pricing wrong tends to be because they are under rather than overvaluing their products and services.